 Patients may also have concurrent alcoholic hepatitis with fever, hepatomegaly, jaundice, and anorexia. … Patients may be asymptomatic or have fatigue, pruritus, and non-jaundice skin hyperpigmentation with hepatomegaly.

-After assessing the course of symptoms and their progression during the interview, a meticulous physical examination, particularly abdominal palpation, will reveal either hepatomegaly … Infection is characterized by pancytopenia (anemia, thrombocytopenia, neutropenia), hepatosplenomegaly, fever, and severe immunosuppression that can lead to fatal opportunistic … On the other hand, pancytopenia (including thrombocytopenia, anemia, and leukopenia) causes weakness and severe immunosuppression, thus promoting various superinfections of
+After assessing the course of symptoms and their progression during the interview, a meticulous physical examination, particularly abdominal palpation, will reveal either hepatomegaly … Signs and symptoms include fever, weight loss, fatigue, anemia, and substantial swelling of the liver and spleen. … Infection is characterized by pancytopenia (anemia, thrombocytopenia, neutropenia), hepatosplenomegaly, fever, and severe immunosuppression that can lead to fatal opportunistic

-Abdominal imaging such as ultrasound scanning, MRI, or CT may show gallstones, liver cirrhosis, and hepatomegaly. … What is Thalassaemia (Mediterranean anemia; Cooley’s anemia) Statistics on Thalassaemia (Mediterranean anemia; Cooley’s anemia) Risk Factors for Thalassaemia (Mediterranean … This results in splenomegaly, hepatomegaly, and changes in the bones including frontal bossing and cortical thinning.
+Abdominal imaging such as ultrasound scanning, MRI, or CT may show gallstones, liver cirrhosis, and hepatomegaly. … anemia; Cooley’s anemia) Progression of Thalassaemia (Mediterranean anemia; Cooley’s anemia) Symptoms of Thalassaemia (Mediterranean anemia; Cooley’s anemia) Clinical Examination … This results in splenomegaly, hepatomegaly, and changes in the bones including frontal bossing and cortical thinning.